Combine Custom Variables and Device Mapper Scripting

 Input the Custom Variables

-To add a Custom Variables, we need to go to the Vehicle Panel -> Manage Custom Fields
+1. To add a Custom Variables, we need to go to the Vehicle > Manage Custom Fields

 Set the Custom Variable to your vehicles

-To add the new property to our vehicles, we need to edit the User Type to add this new field
+1. To add the new property to our vehicles, we need to edit the User Type to add the custom field:

 Input your script in your device mapper

-Go to Admin-> Device Mapper and select the correct device for your vehicles.
+1. Go to Admin > Device Mapper and select the correct device for your vehicles.
 The input signal we want to modify with our script needs to be mapped here.

 In the example, the input signal will be the Fuel level which is giving the number of Volts that reflect the capacity of the tank for the given vehicle.